richapatel28/focusflow-ai/README.md

 🚀 FocusFlow AI
 FocusFlow AI is a full‑stack productivity monitoring system that analyzes user work patterns using Machine Learning.
-It tracks browser activity, detects focus drift, predicts burnout risk, and provides real‑time productivity insights through an interactive dashboard.
+It tracks browser activity, detects focus drift, predicts burnout risk, and displays insights on a real‑time dashboard.

 ✨ Key Features